FlorianWilhelm/the-hatchlor/README.md

 ## 🙏 Credits

-To start this project off a lot of inspiration and code was taken from [cookiecutter-pypackage] and [Pyscaffold].
+To start this project off a lot of inspiration was taken from [cookiecutter-pypackage] and [Pyscaffold].

 [cookiecutter]: https://cookiecutter.readthedocs.io/
 [tox]: https://tox.wiki/